ismailshak/BrickBreaker/README.md

 Whenever you lose a life, the ball resets on the paddle and waits for the user to click again.

-#### On Mobile
+##### Mobile Devices

-For mobile devices, I've added a feature the uses the devices orientation to move the paddle.
+For smart phones/tablets, I've added a feature the uses the devices orientation to move the paddle.
 This makes it easier on th user to move the paddle, rather than holding your finger on the game scene and moving it that way.

 For the time being, it only registers the devices tilt along one axis.
-So make sure you hold your phone up straight!
+So make sure you hold your device up straight!

-**iOS Users** By default, your phone has device orientation on the browser disabled.
+<details><summary><strong>iOS Users</strong></summary>By default, your phone has device orientation on the browser disabled.
 To enable it follow these steps.
-Make sure to turn it back off when you're done.

-Settings > Safari > Motion & Orientation access
+Make sure to turn it back off when you're done.<br>Settings > Safari > Motion & Orientation access</details>

 ### Power Ups